-

 How is the law applicable to the substance determined?
 Is there a specific set of choice of law rules in your country?

-In international commercial arbitral proceedings having their seat in Greece, Article 37 L. 5016/2023, provides that the arbitral tribunal shall apply the substantive rules of law chosen by the parties.
+In international commercial arbitral proceedings having their seat in Greece, the arbitral tribunal shall apply the substantive rules of law chosen by the parties (Article 37 L. 5016/2023).
 Even a tacit choice of law suffices.
 The parties are not obliged to designate the substantive law of a particular State.
 Accordingly, and unless otherwise provided, the designation of the law of a particular State is deemed as a direct reference to its substantive rules, rather than its conflict of law rules.
 General principles of law, such as lex mercatoria, or a set of rules such as the UNIDROIT Principles are also available to them.
-Absent any indication by the parties as to the applicable law, the arbitrator shall apply the substantive law determined by the conflict of laws rule it considers appropriate to the dispute at hand.
+Absent any indication by the parties as to the applicable law, the arbitrator shall apply the substantive law determined by the conflict of laws rule he considers appropriate to the dispute at hand.
 The arbitral tribunal may decide the case ex aequo et bono only if the parties have expressly vested such authority in it.
-It is also provided that, in any event, the arbitral tribunal shall decide in accordance with the terms of the contract and take into account the usages of the trade applicable to the transaction at hand.
+In any event, the arbitral tribunal shall decide in accordance with the contractual terms and take into account the trade usages applicable to the transaction.

-In domestic arbitration, pursuant to Article 890 para.
-1 of GrCCP the arbitral tribunal shall apply the substantive provisions of Greek law unless the arbitration agreement provides otherwise.
+In domestic arbitration, the arbitral tribunal shall apply the substantive provisions of Greek law unless the arbitration agreement provides otherwise (Article 890 GrCCP).
 The parties may agree on the application of foreign law or vest in the arbitral tribunal the authority to decide ex aequo et bono.
-Party autonomy as to the choice of applicable substantive law is nevertheless limited in the sense that according to para.
-2 of the same article parties may not evade the application of Greek public order provisions.
+Party autonomy as to the choice of applicable substantive law is nevertheless limited in the sense that parties may not evade the application of Greek public order provisions.

 -